Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Results

-We trained a \texttt{Cosmic-CoNN} model with the \textit{HST ACS/WFC} F606W dataset consisting of extragalactic field, globular cluster, and resolved galaxy observations that \cite{2020ApJ...889...24Z} released with \texttt{deepCR}.
-Unlike the LCO CR dataset which released full-size images in \texttt{FITS} format, images in this dataset are stored as $256^2$ pixel stamps in \texttt{Numpy} arrays, so we were not able to test the effect of larger sampling stamp size (discussed in \S\ref{subsec:sampling}) on this dataset.
+Unlike the LCO CR dataset which releases full-size images in \texttt{FITS} format, the F606W dataset sliced and stored images as $256^2$ pixel stamps in \texttt{Numpy} arrays, so we were not able to test the effect of increased sampling stamp size on these data. \cite{Kwon_2021} recently trained an all-filter \textit{HST ACS/WFC} deepCR model on an extended dataset covering the entire spectral range of the ACS optical channel.
+Cosmic-CoNN supports loading deepCR models to use with our toolkit, instructions are available at \href{https://github.com/cy-xu/cosmic-conn}{\tt https://github.com/cy-xu/cosmic-conn}.

-Given the identical dataset, the model trained with the \texttt{Cosmic-CoNN} framework still manages to improve the detection performance in all three types of space-based observations.
-Particularly in resolved galaxy observations, the TPR improved by over $8\%$ at $0.01\%$ FPR comparing to the \texttt{deepCR} model (version 0.1.5), as shown in Fig.~\ref{fig:hst_roc} and Table~\ref{table:baseline_results}.
-Optimized for ground-based imaging data, \texttt{Cosmic-CoNN} trained effortlessly on the \textit{HST ACS/WFC} data with better performance, which again demonstrates the framework's broad applicability.